saryu-mehta/Steady-Moving-State-Prediction/README.md

 2)A deterministic algorithm is applied based on minimum and maximum thresholds.Tested on the data and calculated its accurcay.But the accuracy score is not satisfactory.

-3)A Random Forest model was further deployed which gave the maximum and satisfactory accuracy.
+3)A Random Forest model was further deployed in which the hyperparameter tuning was used and gave the maximum and satisfactory accuracy.

 #### OUTPUTS